 The German general Verdy du Vernois was the most famous advocate of “free” Kriegsspiel, the radical counterpart to Reisswitz’s “rigid” Kriegsspiel.
 Verdy argued that in order to speed up the gameplay the umpires should simply judge the outcome of a given combat situation and assign odds to roll a common d6 or no dice at all in his book from 1876.

 One system developed by a member of the International Kriegsspiel Society is the Ottovski System, designed by Otto Salo.
 It is focused on Napoleonic combat with pieces being battalions, squadrons and batteries.
 Game turns represent 15 minutes.
 The special thing about the system are the unit type specific twelve sided dice for infantry, cavalry and artillery.
 The rules are freely available and include tips for umpires and players.
 The system undergoes a revamp in summer 2023.

 Heavily inspired by Reisswitz’s 1824 rules, the K22 System was developed by Marshall Neal of the International Kriegsspiel Society.
 The rules focus on detachment level (brigade to division) and represent 5 minute turns.
 However, they are much more streamlined for efficient play, and use specific dice to abstract combat effects compared to Reisswitz.
-The rules can be bought at the IKS Etsy shop.
+The rules can be bought in the IKS Etsy shop.